What is Apache Spark?

 - Speed: Though spark is based on MapReduce, it is 10 times faster than Hadoop when it comes to big data processing.

 - Usability: Spark supports multiple languages, thus making it easier to work with.

 - Sophisticated Analytics: Spark provides a complex algorithm for Big Data Analytics and Machine Learning.

 - In-Memory Processing: Unlike Hadoop, Spark doesn’t move data in and out of the cluster.

-- Lazy Evaluation: It means that spark waits for the code to complete and then process the instruction in the most efficient way possible.
+- Lazy Evaluation: It means that spark waits for the code to complete and then processes the instruction in the most efficient way possible.

 - Fault Tolerance: Spark has improved fault tolerance than Hadoop.
 Both storage and computation can tolerate failure by backing up to another node.